zietzm/gromacs/sim/new-bicelle/README.md

 We also have to create and minimize our own DXPC bilayer.
 In the previous run, we were able to use a pre-made bilayer from Martini.

+Outline:
+1. Generate a bilayer using the 'layer' directory
+2. Take the output of 'layer' and, using the 'celle' directory, convert it to a bicelle.

+Specifics for each step can be found in subdirectory README files.
+It is the goal of this file structure for bash files to be all that is required for total completion of each step.